IvanCaceres/phoenix-bites-food-truck-finder/README.md

+## Running the Phoenix Bites app with Docker
+This app includes a docker-compose.yml for ease of use to get up and running.
+- Once you have docker installed you may run the following commands to start the app and access it via your browser.
+- `docker-compose up`
+- Open your browser and navigate to `http://localhost:4000`

 # PhoenixBites
 This is a real-time app that loads the SODA API San Francisco food truck data.
+The app is named after the Phoenix framework and because the term "Bites" is often used colloquially in relation to food.

-The api request is handled with the FoodTruckService and pulled in from https://data.sfgov.org/resource/rqzj-sfat.json.
+The api request is handled with the FoodTruckService and pulled in directly from the SF Food Truck SODA API at https://data.sfgov.org/resource/rqzj-sfat.json

-The results from this API are ordered by the backend according to their "objectid", ordering is not natively supported by the external SODA API.
+The results from this API are ordered by the Phoenix Bites backend app according to their "objectid", this is because ordering is not natively supported by the external SODA API.

 This app is real-time because it allows users to "Like" Food Trucks and the likes are propagated immediately to other users that have the site open.

-Phoenix: 1.7.14

-Erlang: 24.3.4.17

 Realtime Demo: